Nicehash Review: The Mining Power Marketplace

 As a buyer you can choose which cryptocurrency to mine, with the service supporting 34 different algorithms, including SHA-256, Blake, Equihash, Scrypt, X11, X13, X15.
 You can mine whichever algorithm is most profitable at the time and payments are made in Bitcoin.
 To determine which coin is most profitable try using Whattomine.com.

-NiceHash currently operates servers in Amsterdam, Chennai, Hong Kong, San Jose, Sao Paulo and Tokyo.
+NiceHash currently operates servers in eastern and western Europe as well as eastern and western USA.
 You should use the location that’s closest to your own location for the best performance.

 Nicehash Profit Calculator